30-DAY MONEY BACK GUARANTEE

 If you’re big into bench pressing, a bench is important to have.
 Even if chest presses aren’t your thing, benches are great for other seated exercises, as well as step-ups and hip thrusts.
 Try searching Craigslist or garage sales for a used rack or bench if money is an issue.

 A variety of kettlebells are perfect to have on hand in home gyms due to the variety of exercises you can perform with them.
 Not only that, but most kettlebell exercises get your heart pumping, so you get in some cardio at the same time.
-Cast iron bells are great if you like the rugged look, while our vinyl coated version can help protect your floors and prevent scratches on the kettlebells themselves.
+Our vinyl-coated kettlebells can help protect your floors and prevent scratches on the kettlebells themselves.

 Rings allow for some fun variety in your workouts.
 You can hang them from the ceiling or from a rack/rig.
 They’re great for back exercises, core work, and gymnastics moves that build awesome coordination and strength.